Expat Exchange

 When we asked people about industries and career opportunities in Todos Santos, they reponded:

 "Foreigners in Todos Santos often work in hospitality and tourism, such as hotel jobs and as tour guides, or in the service industry, including jobs in restaurants, bars, and retail.
 There are also opportunities in construction, farming, and factory work.
-Other jobs may include teaching English and working as a freelance writer or graphic designer," said one expat who made the move to Todos Santos.
+Other jobs may include teaching English and working as a freelance writer or graphic designer," commented one expat who made the move to Todos Santos.

 What is life like in Todos Santos?